 Young people ages 16 to 18, many planning to pursue an education and a career in healthcare, assist with patient care and other patient-related duties throughout the hospital.
 They volunteer after school, on weekends and during the summer months.

 Volunteers can expect to have the same experience as all CarolinaEast employees who go through the hiring process.

-- Complete an online application at the link below.
+- Complete an online application or turn in a hard copy.

 - Pass a background check.

 - Complete a health screening, consisting of a TST (tuberculin skin test), MMR (measles, mumps and rubella) test and a drug screening.